Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Introduction

 \subsection{Contributions}

 The main contributions of this paper are as follows:

 \begin{enumerate} [leftmargin=*]

-\item {\bf Geometric Interpretation of EDMC Coherence:} We provide a geometric interpretation of coherence within the specific context of the EDMC problem.
+\item {\bf Geometric Interpretation of EDMC Incoherence:} We provide a geometric interpretation of incoherence within the specific context of the EDMC problem.
 We derive both lower and upper bounds for this parameter and discuss the geometries that achieve these bounds.
-Under a random model of the underlying points, we show that the coherence scales logarithmically, which aligns with the scaling of standard coherence measures.
+Under a random model of the underlying points, we show that the incoherence scales logarithmically, which aligns with the scaling of standard incoherence measures.

 \item {\bf Algorithmic Framework:} We propose a novel non-convex iterative algorithm for the Euclidean Distance Matrix Completion (EDMC) problem based on Riemannian optimization.
 The algorithm performs first-order updates on the manifold of fixed-rank matrices and enjoys low per-iteration computational complexity. \item {\bf Provable initialization scheme:} We develop a structured initialization procedure from partial distance measurements and establish an explicit error bound between the initialization and the ground truth.
-The method is simple to implement and only requires available measurements. \item {\bf Convergence guarantees, sample complexity requirements, and robustness guarantees:} We provide rigorous analysis establishing high-probability local convergence of the proposed algorithm to the ground truth configuration with near optimal sample complexity.
-We also derive sample complexity bounds to ensure that the initialization lies within the basin of attraction and to provide robustness guarantees against bounded noise perturbations of the underlying point cloud. \item{\bf Novel Analysis } We leverage statistical tools not common in the EDMC literature to analyze the local behavior of the algorithm, including a restricted isometry property for a symmetric operator with coupled structure.
+The method is simple to implement and only requires available measurements. \item {\bf Convergence guarantees, sample complexity requirements, and robustness guarantees:} We provide rigorous analysis establishing high-probability local convergence of the proposed algorithm to the ground truth configuration with near-optimal sample complexity.
+We also derive sample complexity bounds to ensure that the initialization lies within the basin of attraction and to provide robustness guarantees against bounded noise perturbations of the underlying point cloud. \item{\bf Novel Analysis:} We leverage statistical tools to analyze the local behavior of the algorithm, including a restricted isometry property for a symmetric operator with coupled structure.
 This allows us to certify restricted invertibility of operators in the challenging setting of matrix recovery from non-orthogonal measurements.

 \end{enumerate} To the best of our knowledge, this is the first non-convex algorithm for the EDMC problem that provides provable initialization, provable convergence guarantees, robustness guarantees under noise, and a geometric interpretation of incoherence in the EDMC context.